 Thank you Changi Airport for hosting the event!

 This article by Changi Airport is an easy & useful read!

 Information sources: Changi Airport T4 microsite | Now Boarding by Changi Airport | Changi Airport Facebook

-Image credits: Header photo of bird sculpture – Changi Airport Group.
+Image credits: Header photo of bird sculpture – Changi Airport Group, used with permission granted by the airport.
 Follow Changi Airport on Facebook • Instagram • Twitter

 Follow my footsteps on social media!